Kayaking the Salt River

-Others instead try to carpool to the river to save on Tonto Passes.
+Quite a few kayakers carpool to the river in order to save on Tonto Passes.
 I highly encourage this, as it also reduces parking issues at the recreation sites.
 Paddling groups routinely meet in shopping center parking lots near Power and McDowell and leave vehicles there during their kayaking trips.
 As long as you park at the edges of the parking lots, you shouldn’t encounter any problems.

 Which Tonto Pass do you need?

 There are two primary options for Tonto Passes: a $8 Daily Pass and a $80 Discovery Pass, which is good for one year.
 If you’re just starting out kayaking the Salt River, I’d recommend grabbing a daily pass.
 The daily pass requires you to scratch off the appropriate date and time before displaying it, so you can easily stock up on a few without “starting the clock,” so to speak.
 Side note: because these passes are only good for 24 hours from the time you validate it, you’ll need more than one to do an overnight trip on one of the Salt River lakes (no overnight dispersed camping is allowed along the Salt River itself).

 If you recreate often along the Salt River, the annual Discovery Pass might be cheaper for you.
 If you’re a senior or disabled, you qualify for a discounted $60 annual Senior or Access Discovery Pass.